apisyouwonthate/api-glossary/README.md

 ## API Description

-Aliases include: "API Description Document", "API Definition", "API Contract".
+Aliases include: "API Definition" or "API Contract".

 An API Description is meta-data about an API, explaining what endpoints, resources, HTTP methods, headers, query parameters, etc. exist.